 Three independent appraisal and consulting firms have prepared appraisals of the Aircraft.
+Such appraisals were provided to United in January 2018, and in two cases reflect valuations as of December 31, 2017.
 Letters summarizing such appraisals are annexed to this Prospectus Supplement as Appendix II.
 Such appraisals are based on varying assumptions and methodologies, which differ among the appraisers, and were prepared without physical inspection of the Aircraft.
 In addition, the appraisals include certain assumptions regarding the equipment specifications and performance characteristics of the Aircraft.
 However, the Indentures relating to the Aircraft permit United to make alterations and modifications to the Aircraft and to remove parts from the Aircraft, which may impact such assumptions.
 See "Description of the Equipment Notes-Certain Provisions of the Indentures-Replacement of Parts; Alterations".
 Appraisals that are based on other assumptions and methodologies may result in valuations that are materially different from those contained in such appraisals.
 See "Description of the Aircraft and the Appraisals-The Appraisals".

 There are particular uncertainties with respect to the appraised value of the Boeing 787-9 aircraft because the 787-9 is a derivative of the Boeing 787-8, which is a newly-developed model.
 Similar uncertainties are applicable to the Boeing 737 MAX 9, which is also a derivative of a newly-developed model.
-The first delivery of a Boeing 787-9 aircraft to a commercial airline was in July 2014, and the first such delivery for a Boeing 737 MAX 9 is expected in the first quarter of 2018.
+The first delivery of a Boeing 787-9 aircraft to a commercial airline was in July 2014, and the first such delivery for a Boeing 737 MAX 9 was in March 2018.
 As a result, secondary market values for these aircraft have not been established.

 Also, the appraisal and consulting firms that have prepared the appraisals of the Aircraft have less experience appraising Boeing 787-9 aircraft and Boeing 737 MAX 9 aircraft as compared to other aircraft models that have been in operation in greater numbers for a longer period of time.

 An appraisal is only an estimate of value.
 It does not indicate the price at which an Aircraft may be purchased from the Aircraft manufacturer.
 Nor should an appraisal be relied upon as a measure of realizable value.
 The proceeds realized upon a sale of any Aircraft may be less than its appraised value.
-In particular, the appraisals of the Aircraft are estimates of values as of delivery dates, the majority of which are in the future.
+In particular, the appraisals of the Aircraft are estimates of values as of delivery dates and the value of aircraft will generally depreciate over time.
 The value of an Aircraft if remedies are exercised under the applicable Indenture will depend on market and economic conditions, the supply of similar aircraft, the availability of buyers, the condition of the Aircraft and other factors.
 Accordingly, there can be no assurance that the proceeds realized upon any such exercise of remedies would be sufficient to satisfy in full payments due on the Certificates.

-Certain Certificateholders may not participate in controlling the exercise of remedies in a default scenario.
+Class B Certificateholders may not participate in controlling the exercise of remedies in a default scenario.